YoYo000/MVSNet/README.md

 ## File Formats

-Each project folder should contains the following
+Each project folder should contain the following
 ```
 .
 ├── images